Lok Sabha Speaker asks lawmakers to refrain from practices that hurt decorum of legislative bodies | Politics

 “Legislatures are the temple of democracy and their dignity is of paramount importance for any democratic nation.
 Therefore, I would like to categorically state that lawmakers should not indulge in any such practices or activities which may hurt the decorum of the legislative bodies,” Birla said.

+The Lok Sabha Speaker said that it is the responsibility of every lawmaker to ensure that dignity and prestige of the legislature is enhanced.
+He also said that members should not resort to planned disruptions of the House as it is not appropriate in parliamentary democracy.

-In his speech, the Lok Sabha Speaker specifically emphasised the youth participation in the democratic institutions and said the youth, with their energy, potential, and innovative thinking are capable of bringing positive changes in the society and meaningful solutions for the future.
+In his speech, Birla specifically emphasised the youth participation in the democratic institutions and said the youth, with their energy, potential, and innovative thinking are capable of bringing positive changes in the society and meaningful solutions for the future.

 “It is the responsibility of democratic institutions to ensure active participation of the youth to make maximum use of them for development of the country.
 Our policies and programmes should be youth-centric to reap the demographic dividend,” Birla said.